NicolasLagaillardie/mpst_rust_github/README.md

 // Used for creating the types use mpstthree::binary::struct_trait::{End, Recv, Send};
-use mpstthree::sessionmpst::SessionMpst;
+use mpstthree::meshedchannels::MeshedChannels;

-// Used for connecting all the roles, represented as SessionMpst, together use mpstthree::fork_mpst;
+// Used for connecting all the roles, represented as MeshedChannels, together use mpstthree::fork_mpst;

 // Used for create the stack and the name of each role